Explore Family-Friendly Colorado This Fall

 In Hotchkiss, stop in Farm Runners Station for fresh, western Colorado produce, like fuzzy peaches, plump cherries and leafy greens.
 Bring some of your bounty along to snack on while hiking the Needle Rock Natural Area.
 Or, stock up on picnic fixins and head to Paonia River Park to enjoy lunch with a soothing river soundtrack.

 From there, take Hwy.
 133 to Big B’s Delicious Orchards, where you can taste their organic, local juices and hard ciders.
 In the fall, all kinds of vegetables and fruits are available for picking, including apples (surprise!), carrots, chilies, squash and more.
-At Orchard Valley Farms & Market, scoop up scrumptious souvenirs in the form of jams, sauces, salsas, chutney and salad dressings.
-Close the day with the locally sourced experience at nido, where you'll find homeade tacos and tamales brimming with flavors like jerk chicken with mango and apple pickles.
+At Orchard Valley Farms & Market, taste wines and scoop up scrumptious souvenirs in the form of jams, sauces, salsas, chutney and salad dressings.
+Close the day with the locally sourced experience at nido, where you'll find homemade tacos and tamales brimming with flavors like jerk chicken with mango and apple pickles.
 Rest at the ranch-style Redwood Arms Motel off Hwy.
 133, known for its clean, cozy rooms and welcoming hospitality.

 Northeast of Denver, the surrounding plains of Wiggins are laden with orchards and farms that put out delectable crops like sugar beets, corn and cucumbers in the fall.
 Make your first stop the Prairie Ranch House for a hearty breakfast.
 This quintessential mom-and-pop establishment serves up house-made pies (grab one to go!) and warm, homey vibes.
 Next, make your way to Pope Farms Corn MAiZE & Pumpkin Patch for myriad fall family activities held every weekend in October.
 Navigate a 10-acre corn maze, play cornhole and sit around a campfire singing silly songs while making vacation memories.